 Even though a Series within the LLC is not a separate entity, if you determine to have governing persons associated with a Series within the LLC, make sure that the Certificate of Formation designates the managers or members associated with each specific series.
-In fact, the authors recommend that you amend your Certificate of Formation upon the creation of each series to publicly file this information.
-We believe that this could support maintaining the integrity of the Series within the LLC in a debtor/creditor controversy, as the paper will discuss below.
-Because the Secretary of State's form does not have a space to designate members or managers associated with a series within the LLC, you will have to use the "catch all box" of the Supplemental Provisions in the form to put in that information.
+In fact, the authors recommend that you amend your Certificate of Formation upon the creation of each series to publicly record this information.
+We believe that this could support maintaining the integrity of the Series within the LLC in a debtor/creditor controversy, as this paper discusses below.
+Because the Secretary of State's form does not have a space to designate members or managers associated with a Series within the LLC, you will have to use the "catch all box" of the Supplemental Provisions in the form to include that information.

-The authors do not believe that the issues of addresses, registered offices or registered agent present any significant difficulties, as long as you recognize that the only entity is the LLC.
+The authors do not believe that the issues of addresses, registered offices, or registered agent present any significant difficulties as long as you recognize that the only entity is the LLC.
 Therefore, a Series within the LLC cannot have a separate address or separate registered agents or offices from the LLC (Mothership) itself.

 Next, in the formation process, the LLC Agreement must contain provisions creating the series structure.
-Hold this thought, because we will discuss it more fully after we have had the opportunity to look at and think about the remaining provisions of Subchapter M on Series LLCs, and how those must interact with the Chapter on LLCs and the remainder of the TBOC, and its hubs and spokes.
+Hold this thought, because we will discuss it more fully after we have had the opportunity to look at and think about the remaining provisions of TBOC Subchapter M on Series LLCs, and how those must interact with the entire TBOC Chapter 101 on LLCs and the remainder of the TBOC and its hubs and spokes.

-To be entitled to the internal liability shields offered by the series structure, a Series LLC must also create internal records that "account for the assets associated with that series separately from the other assets of the company or any other series."
-Section 601(b)(1).
-Contemporaneous records are best, and the authors believe this needs to include an identifying list of the assets, and a related balance sheet, income statement and cash flow statements that flow from the segregated assets, whatever the precise nature of the internal asset allocation may be.
-As discussed later, the IRS has issued rules that will require each Series within a Series LLC to report separately for federal tax purposes, so there will be a direct pressure to maintain these segregated records.
-The nature of the segregation of the assets in the series does not change the requirement to keep records, so if you are creative in your series structure and accomplish matters other than asset segregation, you must still keep these internal records.
+To be entitled to the internal liability shields offered by the series structure, a Series LLC must also create internal records that "account for the assets associated with that series separately from the other assets of the company or any other series...."
+Contemporaneous records are best, and the authors believe this needs to include an identifying list of the assets, a related balance sheet, income statement, and statement of cash flows that flow from the segregated assets, whatever the precise nature of the internal asset allocation may be.
+As discussed below in this paper, the IRS has issued proposed regulations that, if adopted in final form, will require each Series within a Series LLC to report separately for federal tax purposes, so there will be a direct pressure to maintain these segregated records.
+The nature of the segregation of the assets in the Series does not change the requirement to keep records, so if you are creative in your series structure and accomplish matters other than asset segregation, you must still keep these internal records.
 With these issues, we have covered how to file a Certificate of Formation for a Series LLC and summarized the other formation requirements.
 Once you have a Series LLC, what can you do with it?